$0 Northwest Territories Adoption Quick-Start Checklist

 The Vulnerable Sector Check is the more comprehensive of the two checks.
 It is specifically designed for individuals in positions of trust involving children or other vulnerable populations — which is why it is required for adoption applicants rather than a standard criminal record check.

-Every adult in the household — not only the primary applicant — must complete a VSC.
+Every adult in the household — not only the primary applicant — should obtain a VSC.
 A spouse or common-law partner, and any other adults living in the home, are all subject to the check.

 How to get it: You must apply to your local RCMP detachment.
 In Yellowknife, this is the Yellowknife RCMP Detachment.
 In regional communities, you apply to the nearest RCMP detachment.
 You will need to provide government-issued photo identification, proof of residence, and the reason for the check (adoption application).